mozilla/fxa-auth-server/docs/api.md

 :lock: HAWK-authenticated with account reset token
 <!--begin-route-get-recoverykeysrecoverykeyid-->
-Retrieve the user's recovery data using their recovery key.
+Retrieve the account recovery data associated with the given recovery key.
 <!--end-route-get-recoverykeysrecoverykeyid-->